 Mrs. Disu also serves as a non-executive director on the board of Julius Berger Nigeria Plc, Nigeria’s apex construction company, and as a director at Abumet Plc, a glass and aluminium manufacturing company.
 As the youngest member on both boards, Bella brings her enthusiasm for innovation and transformation to drive productivity and profitability of both organizations.
 At Julius Berger, she currently serves on the Board Audit and Remuneration Committees and on the subcommittees for communications strategies, training and development.

-She holds a B.A in International Relations from the University of Massachusetts, Boston.
+She holds a B.A in International Relations from the University of Massachusetts, Boston, an M.Sc in Leadership from Northeastern University, Boston.
 She is a member of the prestigious Institute of Directors, Nigeria and the Nigerian Institute of Management.
 She is the chairperson of the Bella Disu Foundation, a non-profit organization she established to improve the potential of children from less-privileged backgrounds by providing access to quality education and employment skills.

 A music lover, she plays the Piano and Saxophone and for years has been a benefactor of the Musical Society of Nigeria (MUSON) to encourage a better environment for musical learning.

 She is married with children.
 Her desire to see the return of the well-illustrated and richly narrated folk-tales she read as a child led her to write a book for children aged 5-7.
 The book, a folktale that reflects Nigerian culture and characters, will be published in 2020.